Illumina/SpliceAI/README.md

 spliceai -I input.vcf -O output.vcf -R genome.fa
 ```
 input.vcf: The input file (VCF format) containing the list of variants to be scored.
+output.vcf: The output file (VCF format), the SpliceAI predictions are added to the INFO column.
+genome.fa: Reference genome fasta file.